Discover more from More is Different

 Skin cancer detection with a smartphone is one of the most promising areas for AI to make an impact.
 However, every skin cancer detection system being tested today suffers from bias when it comes to non-white skin.
 A recent study quantified this for three commercial systems.
 None of the systems did better than radiologists and they all exhibited significant drops in performance between light and dark skin.
 For two of the systems the drops in sensitivity were around 50% across two sets of tasks (0.41 → 0.12, 0.45→ 0.25, 0.69 → 0.23, 0.71 → 0.31).
 The third model actually exhibited worse sensitivity for lighter skin but it also bombed completely at the operating point the vendor said to use, achieving sensitivities < 0.10 across the board.

 Detecting breast cancer in mammographies is probably the most researched application of computers in medical imaging, with a legacy of work going back decades (the first FDA approved computer-aided detection system for mammography came out in 1998).
 A number of computer aided detection (“CAD”) software packages for mammography were rushed to market in the mid 2010s and the numerous failings of those systems is documented in a 2018 article.
 16% of breast cancers are missed by radiologists and this is the perfect application for AI, but despite intense concerted efforts stretching over 20+ years, true radiologist level performance has still not yet been reached.
-One of the most recent reviews, published in September 2021, found that 34/36 (94%) of AI systems were “less accurate than a single radiologist, and all were less accurate than consensus of two or more radiologists."3 Still, I am optimistic AI will breakthrough here soon, with massive benefits to patients.
+One of the most recent reviews, published in September 2021, found that 34/36 (94%) of AI systems were “less accurate than a single radiologist, and all were less accurate than consensus of two or more radiologists."

 Epic’s sepsis model was implemented in hundreds of hospitals to monitor patients and send an alert if they were at high risk for sepsis.
-The mode uses a combination of real-time emergency room monitoring data (heart rate, blood pressure, etc.), demographic information, and information from the patient’s medical records.
+The model uses a combination of real-time emergency room monitoring data (heart rate, blood pressure, etc.), demographic information, and information from the patient’s medical records.
 Over 60 features are used in total.
-An external validation found very poor performance for the model (AUC 0.63 vs the advertised rates of 0.73 and 0.83).
-Out of 2,552 patients with sepsis it only identified 33% and raised a lot of false alarms.
+An external validation found very poor performance for the model (AUC 0.63 vs the advertised AUCs of 0.73 and 0.83).
+Out of 2,552 patients with sepsis it only identified 33% of them and raised a lot of false alarms in the process.
 STAT news reporter Casey Ross and graduate student Adam Yala carried out a forensic-style investigation of Epic’s sepsis prediction approach to illuminate how distributional shifts can send machine learning model reeling.
 While they did not have access to the precise model Epic used (which is proprietary) they trained a similar model on the same features.
-They found that changes in ICD-10 coding standards likely contributed to a drop in the performance of Epic’s model over time, and that spurious correlations in the model’s training data may also have played a role.
+They found that changes in ICD-10 coding standards likely contributed to a drop in the performance of Epic’s model over time, and that spurious correlations in the model’s training data also likely played a role.

 Finally, we have IBM’s Watson Health, a failure so great that rumors of a “new AI winter” are starting to float around.
 Building off the success of their Watson system for playing Jeopardy, about 10 years ago IBM launched Watson Health to revolutionize healthcare with AI.
 It started with a high profile partnership with Memorial Sloan Kettering to train an AI on EHR data to make treatment recommendations.
 IBM CEO Ginni Rometty called it “our moonshot”.
 At its peak, Watson Health employed 7,000 people.
 You may remember seeing ads breathlessly hyping the system a few years ago.
 Well, earlier this year IBM sold off all of Watson Health “for parts” for about $1 billion.
 The acquisitions alone that IBM undertook to build Watson Health cost $5 billion, so this constitutes a massive loss for IBM.
 IBM executives must have determined that the entire enterprise had no chance of becoming profitable anytime soon and decided they needed to stop the bleeding.
 A fairly good expose of what went wrong can be found on Slate.